 ABOUT ME & MY KIT

-At the age of twenty-one, unsettled and in and out of different jobs, I undertook to travel solo to South-East Asia and later to North America with my friends.
+At the age of twenty-one, unsettled and in and out of different jobs, I decided to travel solo to South-East Asia and later to North America with friends.
 This paved the way for my love of travel.
-My travels have seen me visit almost every continent, with the exception of Australia.
+My travels have taken me to almost every continent with the exception of Australia.
 During this period, I spent nearly five years living and working in Spain, eventually returning to the UK after separating from my wife.
 I remarried in 2012 and began to develop a promising career in financial regulation.
 However, plagued with mental health issues and a tempestuous relationship with alcohol, I eventually fell afoul of the law, thus bringing my career aspirations to an abrupt halt.
 This was the wake-up call that I needed, and in October of 2014, I made the life-changing decision to stop drinking alcohol…forever.

 OLYMPUS TRIP 35

 I rarely shoot with film, but when I do I use the stylish Trip 35 (pictured, circa 1983).
 Over ten million of these cameras were sold between 1967 and 1984, undoubtedly helped by the 1970's advertising campaign that featured popular British photographer David Bailey.

 You may well be thinking..."who does he think he is - David Bailey?"